 Irrespective of the motivation behind each SEB package – Celebratory or Sales Campaign they all had a consistent theme: a distinctive paintwork/trim combination enhanced by additional “M” package items and sometimes also with aftermarket accessories all at an effectively discounted total “package” price.

-The most visible regular feature though of the SEBs were the paint colours they were finished in.
-Always of distinctive theme most were not shades from the normal model year colour chart for the saloon (sedan) Beetles.
+The most visible regular feature though of most of the SEB editions were those distinctive paint colours that they were finished in.
+Most of them were not shades from the normal model year colour chart for the saloon (sedan) Beetles but from other sources within the Volkswagen production base.

-The non-standard colours can be divided into two groups:
+These non-standard colours used for the SEBs can be divided into three groups:

 The second group being a range of colours whose origins are not readily attributable to an obvious source as the Karmann colours are.
 Some were used elsewhere in the Volkswagen-Audi Group whilst others appear to have been unique to the SEB models.
 Included in this second group are some rare colours used either in a very limited time period an/or on a very limited number of SEBs.
-Particularly noteworthy are L64M Apfelgrün, L95C Moosgrün, L95M Ontario- metallic and LE3Y Pfirsichrot- metallic for example being colours that were used for one year only.
+Particularly noteworthy are two of the “fruit” colours L30M Tomatenrot/Tomato Red and L64M Apfelgrün/Apple Green for example being not only colours unique to SEB production but also for the fact that they were “one year only” finishes.

-K= Karmann paint colour used on Beetle Cabriolets, Karmann Ghias and VW Porsche 914s
+K= paint colours applied by Wilhelm Karmann GmbH to Beetle Cabriolets, Karmann Ghias and VW Porsche 914s

 n1 = standard European Volkswagen paint colour for Beetle and other air-cooled passenger car models